shfarzam/nodejs-vuejs-sell-cars/README.md

 - Frontend:

 ## Backend Setup
-1. Navigate to the backend directory.
+1. Navigate to the backend directory. [ cd backend ]
 2. Run `npm start` to start the backend server.
+   This will start the backend server and it will be accessible at the configured port.

 ## Frontend Setup
 1. Navigate to the frontend directory.
 2. Run `npm dev` to start the frontend server.
+   This will start the development server and you can access the project at http://localhost:8080.

 ## Usage